Vitest

 After correctly generating reports following the above steps, you'll be ready to move on to the next steps to [configure uploads in CI](https://docs.trunk.io/flaky-tests/get-started/ci-providers).

-Trunk detects flaky tests by analyzing test reports automatically uploaded from your CI jobs.
+Trunk detects flaky tests by analyzing test results automatically uploaded from your CI jobs.
 You can do this by generating Trunk-compatible XML reports from your test runs.

 import { defineConfig } from 'vitest/config';